 d.
-Method of recruitment and appointment or election of Governors
+Method of recruitment and appointment or election of Governors e.
+Policies and procedures adopted for the induction and training of Governors

 As set out in the Articles of Association the Members are responsible for the recruitment and appointment of Governors, the Members may appoint up to 8 Governors; Staff Governors including the Headteacher must not exceed one third of the total number of Governors; a Parent Governor must be a parent of a pupil at the Academy at the time of election.